How to start an online business – a comprehensive beginner’s guide

 Of course, you’ll need to promote your website in order to attract potential customers.
 In this section we’ll go over the basics of the main online marketing techniques and link to some useful resources to help you learn more.

-SEO (Search Engine Optimisation) is one of the most important marketing techniques we’ll discuss in this book.
+SEO (Search Engine Optimisation) is one of the most important marketing techniques for any online business.
 SEO ensures that your business appears in search engine results, and this is very important because a large amount of your business will come from online searches.
 There’s a lot to take into account when optimising your website for search engines, and it’s an ongoing process of consistently checking everything on your page to make sure that you are always maximising your chances of being found easily on the web.
 Search Engine Optimiser from 123 Reg can help you improve your SEO.

 Here are things that are important for your SEO: